Artfunkel/gimp-vtf/readme.txt

 Changes
 *******

+1.0.3
+ * Fixed errors when saving grayscale or indexed images
+ * Layers are now resized and offset as appropriate when saved as frames/faces/slices

 1.0.2
  * Fixed GIMP error report on toggling "Use layer as alpha channel" when there are no suitable layers